Sometimes, you need a change of scenery.

-As much as we love Boston, sometimes the wicked cold weather and crazy traffic can get you down.
+As much as we love Boston, sometimes the city can be overstimulating.
 This winter, why not treat yourself to a lovely weekend getaway in a neighboring state?
 Escape the bustling city life and relax in a quaint New England town for a few days, and you’ll be ready to return to Boston fully recharged for the winter months ahead!

 1. Burlington, Vermont (3.5 hour drive from Boston)

 Driving through Vermont is gorgeous this time of year (as long as you check the weather first!), and the destination of Burlington has all the small-town charm and friendly establishments that you could ask for.
 The vibe is somewhere between hippie and hipster, making for a laidback weekend getaway.